 For Notes

 Pile Number and Name Characteristics

 Well-being / economic activities:

 1.

 Child experiences:

 Vulnerability to Risks or Shocks/Coping with shocks:

 Needs to achieve dreams:

-Needs to achieve dreams.

 Well-being / economic activities:

 2.

 Child experiences:

+Cima experiences.

 Vulnerability to Risks or Shocks/Coping with shocks:

 Needs to achieve dreams:

+Well being / soon and south things

-Well-being / economic activities:
+3. Well-being / economic activities:

-3. Child experiences:
+Child experiences:

 Vulnerability to Risks or Shocks/Coping with shocks:

 Needs to achieve dreams:

+Well being / economic activities:

 Well-being / economic activities:

 4. Child experiences:

 Vulnerability to Risks or Shocks/Coping with shocks:

 Needs to achieve dreams:

 Well-being / economic activities:

 5. Child experiences:

 Vulnerability to Risks or Shocks/Coping with shocks:

 Needs to achieve dreams:

-Follow-up Questions

-Which groups are most vulnerable to
+Follow-up Questions Which groups are most vulnerable to

 income crises?

-How will they normally be fixed when an

-emergency or crisis has passed?
+How will they normally be fixed when an emergency or crisis has passed?